frimtec/pikett-assist/README.md

 #### Supervised subscription (for Dual SIM only)
 For dual SIM phones you can select the subscription for which the signal strength is supervised.

+#### Supervise battery level
+Defines whether the battery level is supervised or not.

+#### Minimal battery level
+Defines the minimal battery level in percentage (between 10% - 50%).
+If the current battery level falls below this minimal level, a alert notification is created.
+Independent of the this minimal battery level, whenever the battery level is in the danger zone (below 10%) the polling interval for PAssist checks (e.g. signal strength) is lowered to minimize the power consumption.

 ### Test alarm settings
 #### Use test alarms